 Recent studies claim that the human head weighs about 6 kilos, but as the neck leans forward and downward, the weight on the cervical spine increases proportionally.
 At an angle of 15 degrees, this weighs about 12 kilos, at 30 degrees it’s 18 kilos, at 45 degrees it’s 23 kilos, and at 60 degrees it’s a spine damaging 30 kilos!

-enter site What is “text neck”?
+can you buy proscar online What is “text neck”?